sbaudoin/sonar-shellcheck/README.md

 3. Go to SonarQube and check the result

 Subsequent scans will just required the last step to be executed.
 It can easily be integrated into a continuous integration pipeline.

+## Known issues
+**Warning!** The version 1.0.0 of this plugin appears to be incompatible with the other [Sonar i-Code CNES plugin](https://github.com/lequal/sonar-icode-cnes-plugin) that also scans Shell script.
+If you already have that plugin installed you cannot install and use this ShellCheck plugin (you will have to decide which plugin to run).
+The [issue #1](https://github.com/sbaudoin/sonar-shellcheck/issues/1) has been filed to trace this incompatibility problem.